dcmi/dc-srap/profile/srap-profile.md

 Textual information describing the accessibility features of a resource, including technical details.

-Recommended practice is to describe for instance software requirements for using the document or technical features such as open or closed captioning.
+Recommended practice is to define the accessibility options, such as software requirements for using the document or technical features such as open or closed captioning.

 ### Affiliation